 Balgone Estate, Balgone Barns, North Berwick, EH39 5NY

-Balgone Estate’s pumpkin patches near the picturesque town of North Berwick is not only fun for children but for adults alike.
-They invite us to enjoy Halloween to its fullest, to invoke a little bit of mystery within us and inspire to believe in magic more.
-As a largest patch in Scotland, the farm a whopping 21 varieties of pumpkins within the space of eight acres.
-You can not only find the tastiest pumpkin for all you soup and pie needs, but also decorate your home for an autumnal feel.
-Pumpkins are charged by the weight and if you’re after some hearty pumpkin recipes, Balgone’s Estate has you covered too.
+Balgone Estate’s pumpkin patches near the picturesque town of North Berwick are not only fun for children but for adults alike.
+They invite us to enjoy Halloween to its fullest, to invoke a little bit of mystery within us and inspire us to believe in magic more.
+As the largest patch in Scotland, the farm has a whopping 21 varieties of pumpkins within the space of eight acres.
+You can not only find the tastiest pumpkin for all your soup and pie needs but also decorate your home for an autumnal feel.
+Pumpkins are charged by their weight and if you’re after some hearty pumpkin recipes, Balgone’s Estate has you covered too.

-There is also a 2km Haunted Trail where guests can witness real life spookiness, so be prepared for ghosts and ghouls.
-The Crooked Cauldron is another Halloween addition where visitors can cook marshmallows with the witches.
+There is also a 2km Haunted Trail where guests can witness real-life spookiness, so be prepared for ghosts and ghouls.
+The Crooked Cauldron is another Halloween edition where visitors can cook marshmallows with the witches.
 They say the trick is to win the favour of the witches!
 Moreover, make sure not to lose your little ones in the two-acre maze, where getting lost is a given.